 In my experience, around 30% of Vendors in Melbourne will consider offers prior to an auction.
 Always ask the question.
 If you are buying in a high demand area or the property has just come onto the market, you may be able to secure the property without having to deal with the stresses of Auction day.

-While getting into the Melbourne property market today is more difficult than ever, it’s certainly not unachievable.
+While getting into the Melbourne property market today is more difficult than ever, it’s certainly not unachievable for a first home buyer.
 Doing a little bit of your own research and speaking to more seasoned experts can go a long way in securing your dream home without too much compromise.